 - Usage of a coherent content management strategy.
 This includes maintaining area-specific dictionaries and glossaries, and enabling the reuse of repetitive content across drug approval-related documents

-- Provides accurate localisation and language adaptation of SmPCs or PILs in accordance with specific project requirements and official legislation requirements, whether in a national or centralised registration or a mutual recognition procedure.
+- Provides accurate localisation and language adaptation of EU SmPCs or PILs in accordance with specific project requirements and official legislation requirements, whether in a national or centralised registration or a mutual recognition procedure.